czbiohub-sf/DeepGenotype/README.md

   - Two metrics that quantify DNA-level mismatches in edited alleles
     - weighted average of the percent identity of the reads (that aligned to the HDR amplicon)
     - weighted average of the number of mismatches of the reads (that aligned to the HDR amplicon)
-- Consensus-adjusted genotype frequencies (unless `--skip_consensus` is used):
+- Error-corrected genotype frequencies (unless `--skip_consensus` is used):
-  - A separate csv file (`*_consensus_genotype_freq.csv`) with consensus-adjusted genotype frequencies
+  - A separate csv file (`*_consensus_genotype_freq.csv`) with error-corrected genotype frequencies
-  - A "Consensus Genotypes" sheet in the xlsx file
+  - A "Error-corrected Genotypes" sheet in the xlsx file
   - Per-sample diagnostic files (`*_consensus_groups_diagnostic.tsv`) showing consensus group membership
 - CRISPResso2 output that includes (and not limited to) the following:
   - Read aligning rate